mets/METS-primer/Chapter-3.md

 alternative record identifier values for the digital object represented by the METS document; the primary record identifier is stored in the OBJID attribute in the root `<mets>` element.

-#### Alternative identifiers -- attributes

-1. ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-TYPE (*string/O*): A description of the identifier type (e.g., OCLC record number, LCCN, etc.)

 #### Alternative identifiers -- examples